Space-Pet/spaceteacher/README.md

 # structure of source code

 - core (this module is define as an app)
-  - It has create, config for graphql, graphql teacher, AppConfig ...
+  - It has create, config for teacher, AppConfig ...
   - It has bloc base, component , service call api, share modules for iportal and teacher ...
   - It has information config environment. (core/lib/envs.dart)
   - Currently image only gen in iportal app, teacher app => if any picture is used in common, it will be added to core app